The Perfect Itinerary To See Rome In 2 Days

 Colosseum and Vatican in one day

-You could also opt to visit St. Peter’s Basilica first, as it opens at 7:00 am (and you can get in for free) and then walk to the Vatican Museums – however, there is no dedicated entrance if you follow this route and you’ll have to walk for 1 km around St. Peter’s Square to get to the museums.
+Another option is to visit St. Peter’s Basilica first, as it opens at 7:00 am (and you can get in for free) and then walk to the Vatican Museums – however, there is no dedicated entrance if you follow this route and you’ll have to walk for 1 km (0.6 miles) around St. Peter’s Square to get to the museums.
 In this case, you’d need to get tickets to the Vatican Museum separately.

-Modest clothing is required when visiting the Vatican.
-No photography allowed at the Sistine Chapel.
+Remember there is a dress code for visiting the Vatican.
+No photography is allowed inside the Sistine Chapel.

 Ponte dell'Angelo rioni of Rome